 - 1. The Notice of Grant Award and Signature Page; - 2.
 These Social Innovation Fund Cooperative Agreement Terms and Conditions; - 3.
-The Social Innovation Fund Notice of Federal Funds Availability; - 4.
-The Awardee's approved Application (included the final approved budget).
+The Social Innovation Fund Notice of Federal Funds Opportunity; - 4.
+The Awardee's approved Application (including the final approved budget).